harrycresswell/harry/content/writing/the-web-is-for-humans.md

 ## Final thoughts

 To the best of my knowledge, a *humans.txt* file won’t get you more followers, help you grow your email list, improve your search ranking or increase your conversion rate.
 So what’s the point, I here you say?

-I like to think of my *humans.txt* file as a small reminder that *the web is for Humans* and it’s made by humans.
-When you’re caught up with SEO, algorithms and other ways to satify bots, it’s easy to forget sometimes.
+I like to think of my *humans.txt* file as a small reminder that *the web is for Humans*.
+When you’re caught up with SEO, algorithms and other ways to satify bots, it’s easy to forget that, sometimes.

 It’s also just a bit of fun, because sometimes that’s important, too.